Raptors dunk their way to 3-2 series lead over Bucks

 With a victory on Thursday in Milwaukee, Toronto would earn a rematch with the Cavs, the team that ended their playoff run last year in the Eastern Conference finals.

-The Raptors returned home after splitting games on the road with Milwaukee and had a dominant win.
-Powell was remarkable in his second-straight start, recording four 3-pointers, four rebounds, three assists and three steals and thrilling the crowd with dunks and hustle plays.
-Five other Raptors scored in double digits, including Kyle Lowry (16) – who also had 10 assists – Serge Ibaka (19), DeMar DeRozan (18), DeMarre Carroll (12) and Cory Joseph (10).
+The Raptors returned home after splitting games on the road with Milwaukee, and had a dominant win.
+Powell was remarkable in his second straight start, recording four 3-pointers, four rebounds, three assists, three steals and thrilled with dunks and hustle plays.

+“It’s all about giving myself up for the team,” said Powell.
+“I’m trying to get better, whether it’s coming off the bench, cheering for Kyle and DeMar, the guys on the floor, going in there, making hustle plays, focusing on defence, pushing the ball in transition….just trying to accomplish the things that I have set out for myself within the aspect of the team.”

+Lowy started the game, even though he sat out Monday morning’s shoot-around due to stiffness in his back.
+He was visibly in pain at some points in the game, and was lying on the floor when he was out.

+“Once you stop and sit down, it sucks.
+You’ve got to just keep going,” said Lowry.
+“I just want to be out there with my guys.”

-Lowry started the game, even though he sat out Monday morning’s shoot-around due to stiffness in his back.
-The Raps went with the same starting lineup that produced a win on Saturday – Powell starting at small forward to guard Khris Middleton, while Jonas Valanciunas came off the bench.
+The Raps went with the same starting lineup that produced a win on Saturday – Powell starting at small forward to guard Khris Middleton, while Jonas Valaniunas came off the bench.

 Ibaka, who had 10 points on mediocre 4-of-16 shooting in Game 4, hit three of Toronto’s first four buckets on Monday – a three, a jumper and a big dunk – and held down Milwaukee’s Thon Maker.
 It was a bounce-back night for him.